Overview

 Norms

 Based on a stratified sample of 1,517 individuals that is representative of the U.S. population in terms of gender, race/ethnicity, parent education level, and geographic region.
-The OPUS has a strong internal consistency and test-retest rater reliability.

 Duration